 There are very subtle differences between the capability of these two SDKs.
 The developers can develop games or other utilitarian apps to provide the users with a remembering augmented reality experience.
 The above-mentioned fundamentals i.e. tracking, environmental detection, lightning detection give the users an experience that they don’t feel as they are just simply looking at visual data overlaid on a camera screen.

 ARCore is heading in mapping because of its ability to manage the larger maps.
-Although both ARKit and ARCore use sparse maps ARKit stores only the latest captured data and the older data is discarded.
+Although both ARKit and ARCore use sparse maps ARKit stores only the latest data and discard the older data.

 Another difference is while mapping a scene Google is more efficient than Apple, hence the mapped area expands more quickly by Google’s ARCore SDK in comparison to ARKit.
 But on the other side, ARKit is more accurate in differentiating between horizontal and vertical surroundings.